raoufdridi/tda_nerve/README.md

 # tda_nerve
-implementation of the nerve construction in topological data analysis
+implementation of the nerve construction in topological data analysis.